Side cap: Russia/Soviet Union

-In the Soviet Union, the garrison cap was known as pilotka (пилотка, from "pilot"—the original cap was a part of the air force pilots' uniform in World War I).
-It was the most common type of cap used by the Red Army during the Second World War and after until the 1980s.
+In the USSR, the garrison cap was known as pilotka (пилотка, from "pilot"—the original cap was a part of the air force pilots' uniform in World War I).
+It was the most common type of cap used by the Red Army since December 1935 and until the 1980s.
 The pilotka was worn during the summer season instead of the winter ushanka.
 It continues to be worn in modern Russia, although more in the Air Force and the Navy, especially among submarine personnel, where its compactness is inherently practical.
 In the Ground Forces the pilotka has been more or less displaced by the patrol cap and the beret as an undress headgear, although it remains in the regulations.
 Navy tropical uniform also features the peculiar visored pilotka, to protect its wearers from the sun.
 The garrison cap was also the standard dress headgear for women in all of the Russian armed services (except for those units authorised to wear berets, such as airborne troops and marines), until replaced in March 2017 by the world-standard female peaked cap.

 Aeroflot flight attendants wear a scarlet-colored garrison cap with a gold Aeroflot winged sickle-and-hammer stitched in the center.

 Spain

 The gorro de cuartel – referred to variously as gorrillo, gorra, chapiri or platano – was modelled on the later versions of the French bonnet de police and has the same vestigial tassel hanging from the front of the crown.
 The gorro de cuartel was originally known as the Isabellina; a large beret-like headdress which also included a tassel and was worn by the supporters of Queen Isabella II during the Carlist Wars of the mid-19th century.

 It was in common use by both sides during the Spanish Civil War and continued in use by the Francoist forces after the war ended.
 It is now the distinguishing headgear of the Spanish Legion who wear it in barracks and on parade.

+In 2024, the cap would be used by the National Police Corps (National Police) in its Cavalry unit to replace the Baseball cap and which uses it only on the service uniform of this unit.